- Viewing Profile: Reputation: Setharos

 12/1/12 - Added comments about jewelry and backpieces.

-Major edits/changes from most recent update marked in blue!
+Major edits/changes from recent updates marked in blue!

 TABLE OF CONTENTS

 - Weapons, Skills, and Stats

 - Weapon and Armor Affixes

 Hi guys, ever since guild wars 1, I've enjoyed the notion of being a one man army.
 In gw1, a minion master was a support role who not only dished out massive AoE damage, but more importantly provided a massive meatshield that increased a party's survivability drastically.
 Although the style has obviously changed in gw2, a minion master retains that feeling of toughness and power that comes with leading your own army.
 So I thought I'd share with you guys my thoughts and build on the minion master since I see so many threads with questions on this.

 I aim to create a build that would have real viability in PvE, not just to use minions for the sake of using minions.
 Thus, I want to focus on the thing that make minion masters unique to other necromancer builds, and that is its ability to survive, tank, and offer a bit of crowd control.
 It is not the DPS that makes minions good, if I wanted straight DPS I would run a bleed, fear, fire from the heavens condition build, not a minion master build.
 But in choosing to run a minion master build, focusing on the strengths of minions is the only true way to create a build that is not redundant or inferior to another build.
 This guide details the build of a support-oriented minion master.
 The aim is to stack healing power in order to keep your minions alive, while focusing on the staff and condition damage to provide for the AoE that minion inherently lack alone.